Simple Vegetable Biriyani - One Pot Vegan Meal

 Can I make a different version of Biriyani?

-I served it last weekend as a part of my meal that has Matar paneer, Avocado Paratha and this Simple Vegetable Biriyani.
-My theme for BM this week is Meal time dishes and this is my second recipe under this theme.
+I served it last weekend as a part of my meal that had Matar paneer, Avocado Paratha, and this Simple Vegetable Biriyani.
+My theme for BM this week is Mealtime dishes, and this is my second recipe under this theme.

 Ingredients to make Simple Vegetable Biriyani - Serves 4